SEC Charges Unregistered Dealers Alexander Dillon, Cosmin Panait, Larry Adams and Salvador Rosillo

 - American Energy Partners Inc (AEPT)

-We also found that the five Issuers used the same main group of stock promoters:
+We also found that the four Issuers used the same main group of stock promoters:

 - Charlie Abujudeh (who was recently charged by the SEC and Indicted)